webistomin/vue-socials/README.md

 * **Don't track** the user
 * **Completely** unstyled
 * Built with **a11y** in mind
-* Each component exposing a **single slot** that gives you complete control over what should actually be rendered.
+* Each component exposing a **single slot** that gives you complete control over what should actually be rendered

 ## Installation  🚀